eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-wot-integration.md

         * what it is capable of
         * which HTTP endpoints to invoke to access data / send messages
 * take advantage of an open standard
-    * W3C are experts on the web, the WoT standard relies on already established other standards like e.g. HTTP, JSON, JSON-LD, JsonSchema, JsonPointer, etc.
+    * W3C are experts on the web, the WoT standard relies on already established other standards like HTTP, JSON, JSON-LD, JsonSchema, JsonPointer, etc.
     * the standard is in active development
     * many eyes (e.g. well known industry players like Siemens, Intel, Oracle, Fujitsu, ...) review additions, etc.